jaytabase/jaytabase.github.io/ReadMe.md

-# Responsive Website
+#Basic Website
-Just going to put some ideas down here
+Here are some basic ideas